+David Koloane’s work reflects the socio-political landscape of South Africa, both past and present.
+The conditions created by the apartheid system have to a large extent transfixed the human condition as the axis around which his work revolves.
 Koloane’s work has been shown in South Africa, Botswana, France, the United States, the United Kingdom and Zimbabwe.
-He has participated in many solo exhibitions as well as group shows.
-Koloane’s work is included in museums and private collections.
-A reflective and well-published writer, Koloane has written on issues pertaining to Black South African art and the racism in the South African art world.
-He has also been outspoken about the difficulty in obtaining an art education in South Africa.
+His work is part of some of the greatest collections in the world, including the Saatchi Collection.
+A reflective and well-published writer, Koloane wrote on issues pertaining to Black South African art and the racism in the South African art world.
+He was also outspoken about the difficulty in obtaining an art education in South Africa.

-David Koloane looks with a lively and perceptive eye at the bustling urban environment that has shaped his works, with a particular focus on the complexities of the South African urban landscape.
+David Koloane looked with a lively and perceptive eye at the bustling urban environment that had shaped his works, with a particular focus on the complexities of the South African urban landscape.
 His work is often recurring and commonly depicts township scenes, dogs, cityscapes and jazz music.
 His work has been described as “a curious blend of sombre epiphanies and mesmerising celebrations of our collectivity as human beings.”
-(O’Toole, S., Artbio, July 2003)
+(O’Toole, S., Artbio, July 2003).